 The crossover also gains Curve Control to help regain control if drivers take offramps too quickly, Lane Keeping Alert, Collision Warning, Adaptive Cruise Control, Blind Spot Information System and MyKey.

-Other standard safety equipment includes dual front and side airbags, three-row side curtain airbags and traction and stability control systems.
+Standard safety equipment includes dual front and side airbags, three-row side curtain airbags and traction and stability control systems.